LeanderHeuvel/Adafruit_CircuitPython_Fingerprint/readme.md

 # Introduction

-This fork implements the GROW R503 fingerprint sensor.
+This fork of the Adafruit Circuit python library adds support for the Grow R503 fingerprint sensor.

 ## Dependencies